Six Sigma is a scientific methodology that strives to achieve perfect quality in the eyes (a.k.a. Voice) of the Customer.

 The tools (and correct interpretation) will help direct the team's decisions to the most effective and efficient improvements.
 This avoids losing valuable time on the lesser significant inputs to not only improve the process but in a very efficient way.

 Sigma is a measure of the process variability or spread.
 The higher the sigma level the fewer defects the process creates.

-A six sigma level of performance has 3.4 defects per million opportunities (3.4 DPMO).
-A current six sigma process now will have a estimated shift of 1.5 sigma (lower) in the future and will perform at a 4.5 sigma level, which produces 3.4 DPMO.
+A Six Sigma level of performance has 3.4 defects per million opportunities (3.4 DPMO).
+A current six sigma process now will have an estimated shift of 1.5 sigma (lower) in the future and will perform at a 4.5 sigma level, which produces 3.4 DPMO.

 A process, product, or service would need to create conformance

 and sustaining a process mean shift of up to 1.5 standard deviations (sigma).

 The methodology focuses on variation reduction within a process and designing new processes or products that will perform at a near perfect and consistent level over the long term.

 The real motivation for implementing a Six Sigma program is to make more money.
 Six Sigma methods are used to improve customer satisfaction, increase sales, reduce defects but all those are leading indicators to profitability which is the ultimate goal.

 The number one measurement of a customer value is their LIFETIME WORTH.
 This encompasses their loyalty, repetitive business, and spread of good feedback.
 Remember this, it could be a question on a Six Sigma certification exam.